The Pros and Cons to Build or Buy Your Web2Print Solution

 Direct or Reseller

-If you buy direct from the company that owns, develops and supports the software, you will gain access to the system development, and can rest assured that updates, advancements and security are integral to the product’s development.
+If you buy direct from the company that owns, develops and supports the software, you will gain access to the system development.
+You can be rest assured that updates, advancements and security are integral to the product’s development.

 Resellers generally have greater sales reach, but you need to work out whether they are introducers or Storefronts.
 This may be reflected in the commitment and support your business experiences.